Skip to content

 pGenie will:

-1. Start a temporary PostgreSQL Docker container.
+1. Prepare a temporary PostgreSQL analysis environment.

 2. Apply all migrations in migrations/ in natural sort order by filename.